booksjs/books/docs/source/load-document.rst

+.. _load-document:

 Load Document
 ==================

-   To load the document call the loadDocument method from the booksJsLib function.
+   Loads the PDF document, call the loadDocument method from the booksJsLib function.

    .. code-block:: javascript
     :linenos: